-Stipend and Expenses
+Stipend and Expenses (2018 fellows)

-- A personal education and career goal statement emphasizing the applicant's abilities and the applicant's expectations from the fellowship experience in the way of career development (maximum of 1000 words).
+2. A personal education and career goal statement emphasizing the applicant's abilities and the applicant's expectations from the fellowship experience in the way of career development (maximum of 1000 words).

-- Personal and academic curriculum vitae (not to exceed two pages).
+3. Personal and academic curriculum vitae (not to exceed two pages).

-- Copy of all official undergraduate and graduate student transcripts.
+4. Copy of all official undergraduate and graduate student transcripts.

-- Listing of classes and/or plans for spring 2014, summer 2014 and fall 2014 (not to exceed one page).
+5. Listing of classes and/or plans for spring 2017, summer 2017, and fall 2017 (not to exceed one page).

-- For applicants from states not served by an eligible Sea Grant Program or Project, but applying through an eligible Sea Grant Program or Project, a written statement from the Sea Grant Knauss Fellowship Program Manager referring the applicant to the most appropriate eligible Sea Grant Program or Project, must be included as part of that applicant's application package to the state Sea Grant Program or Project.
+6. For applicants from states not served by an eligible Sea Grant Program or Project, but applying through an eligible Sea Grant Program or Project, a written statement from the Sea Grant Knauss Fellowship Program Manager referring the applicant to the most appropriate eligible Sea Grant Program or Project, must be included as part of that applicant's application package to the state Sea Grant Program or Project.

-Please see the 2015 Federal Funding Opportunity for Selection Criteria as well as the Review and Selection Process.
+Please see the 2018 Federal Funding Opportunity for Selection Criteria as well as the Review and Selection Process.

 Sea Grant Fellows will be administratively responsible to their sponsoring Sea Grant Directors during their terms in Washington, D.C., but must be responsive to the administrative and technical direction from the host to whom they report.
-The role of the Knauss Program Manager in the NSGO is one of ombudsman between the Fellow, the host, the Sea Grant Programs, and the sponsoring institution.
+The role of the Knauss Program Manager is one of ombudsman between the Fellow, the host, the Sea Grant Programs, and the sponsoring institution.